 - Rear-end accidents: In most cases, the rear driver is at fault.
 There are some cases in which the driver in front is at fault, but these situations are rare.

-- DUI crashes: If a driver is over the legal limit or is using illegal drugs, he will almost always be liable.
+- DUI crashes: If a driver is over the legal limit or is using illegal drugs, they will almost always be liable.

 Our firm has seen many claims where fault seems clear, but that turned into fights over fault and liability.
 We can help prove that the other driver is liable for the accident.